-- 1 Your bike is equipped with cable actuated disc brakes.
-The factory has adjusted the brakes for you but minor adjustments may still be necessary. - NOTE: We strongly advise you read "Brakes" under the TECH section of your Owner's Manual. - 2 It is normal for the rotating disc to make some contact with the brake shoes and make a slight hissing sound as the wheel goes around.
+- Disc brakes are sharp, keep fingers away from the brake rotor (disc).
+If fingers contact the disc brake while the wheel is turning serious injury may occur. - Do not attempt to adjust your disc brakes immediately after riding, disc brakes heat-up quickly; serious injury may occur. - 1 Your Amok 8 is equipped with cable actuated disc brakes.
+The factory has adjusted the brakes for you but minor adjustments may still be necessary. - 2 It is normal for the rotating disc to make some contact with the brake shoes and make a slight hissing sound as the wheel goes around.
 If the brake disc rubs on the brake pads excessively, do the following: - 3 First make sure that the wheel is fully inserted into the drop-outs and centered in the frame or the fork.
-If this does not resolve the issue then try the following: - 4 Loosen the two brake caliper mounting bolts (Figure 13) so that the caliper is free to move a bit.
+If this does not resolve the issue then try the following: - 4 Loosen the two brake caliper mounting bolts (Figures 13A & 13B) so that the caliper is free to move a - 5 bit.
 While squeezing the brake lever, tighten the caliper mounting bolts alternating between the two a little at a time until both are tight.
 This should center the caliper around the brake disc.